SALVE: Sparse Autoencoder-Latent Vector Editing for Mechanistic Control of Neural Networks: Results

 To confirm these findings are not an artifact of the convolutional architecture, we replicate our core validation analyses on the Vision Transformer (ViT).
-We find that the ViT also learns a sparse, class-specific feature basis and that Grad-FAM successfully localizes these features to semantically relevant image regions (see Appendix \ref{sec:vit-results-visualization}).
-We additionally evaluate feature extraction on CIFAR-100 to test dataset-level robustness.
-Despite the higher class granularity, we observe a structured and relatively sparse latent representation (see Appendix \ref{sec:cifar-100}).
-Dominant features still emerge but exhibit more cross-class sharing than in Imagenette, an expected consequence of the dataset’s breadth and the use of a simple linear $\ell_1$-regularized SAE.
-Nevertheless, the discovered features support the same diagnostic and intervention analyses presented in the main experiments.
-Together, these results confirm that the discovered features provides a valid basis for targeted interventions.
+We find that the SAE learns a sparse feature basis also for the ViT, and that Grad-FAM successfully localizes these features to semantically relevant image regions (see Appendix \ref{sec:vit-results-visualization}).
+We additionally evaluate SAE feature extraction on CIFAR-100 to test dataset-level robustness.
+Despite the higher class granularity, we observe a structured and relatively sparse representation (see Appendix \ref{sec:cifar-100}).
+Dominant features still emerge but exhibit more cross-class sharing than in Imagenette, an expected consequence of the dataset’s breadth.